SFe-Team-was-taken/SFe/sfe-specification-4.0u21.md

 If the `iver` value is `2.04` or below, ignore the whole modulator structure if a reserved source type is found.

 While default modulators 1-4 are not used in SFe 4.0, SFe programs must still use them for older versions.
-(Update 11)
+(Update 21)

-- If the `iver` value is `2.04`, use the SF2.04 version of the Default Modulator 2.
+- If the `iver` value is `2.04`, use the SF2.04 version of the Default Modulator 2 (optional).
-- If the `iver` value is `2.01`, use the SF2.01 version of the Default Modulator 2.
+- If the `iver` value is `2.01`, use the SF2.01 version of the Default Modulator 2 (optional).
 - If the `isng` value is `EMU8000`, trigger legacy sound card mode.
 - If the `isng` value is `E-mu 10K1`, `E-mu 10K2`, `X-Fi`, or `SFe 4`, do not trigger legacy sound card mode.